irynamcb/finalProject/README.md

 ## Future Features:

 * Users can post videos on each other's walls
-* Users can search for other users on Friendsbook
+* Users can edit existing posts and comments

 ## Creator: